Canon 800D vs Nikon Z7 II

 It is notable that the Z7 II has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The 800D lacks such a headphone port.

 The Z7 II is a recent model that features in the current product line-up of Nikon.
-In contrast, the 800D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 800D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 800D was succeeded by the Canon 850D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 800D and Z7 II can be found, respectively, in the Canon 800D Manual (free pdf) or the online Nikon Z7 II Manual.

 So how do things add up?
 Which of the two cameras – the Canon 800D or the Nikon Z7 II – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.